 John “Court”ney Sheffield – Director of Campus Culture

 Court has been at CECFC since the fall of 2013.
-He oversees culture, discipline, safety, security and facilities.
+He oversees culture, discipline, and facilities.
 Court taught visual arts and yearbook in various high schools in Virginia, Denver, Greeley and Fort Collins for a total of 14 years.
 He worked with A.P. students as well as at risk students from a variety of backgrounds while teaching.
 Court coached Junior Varsity and Varsity soccer for both boys and girls while teaching in Denver and was awarded the Boys’ Varsity coach of the year in DPS 2005-2006.
 He earned his undergraduate degree from CSU in Art Education and a Master’s degree from UNC in Educational Leadership.
 Court has a teaching license and principals’ license.
 He resides in Fort Collins and is happily married with two, young children.

 Collin Turbert – Director of Innovation